Body Shape Calculator: Complete Guide to Measurements

 High Hip Measurement (Optional)

-Measure around your body at the level of your hip bones, about 3-4 inches below your waist.
+Measure around your body at the level of your hip bones, about 3 to 4 inches below your waist.
 This differs from your full hip measurement.

 Types of Body Shape Calculators

-Different calculators use different measurements.
-Here's what to expect.
+Different calculators use different measurements to determine your shape.

 Basic 3-Measurement Calculator